Introduction to making a complaint

 In accordance with the HC Act, the HC Commissioner has developed complaint-handling standards in consultation with health service providers, the public and other interested stakeholders.

-There are 16 health professions that are regulated under the National Registration and Accreditation Scheme.
-These professions are:
+There are 15 health professions that are regulated under the National Registration and Accreditation Scheme.

 - Aboriginal and Torres Strait Islander health practitioners;